Quercus phellos: Fruit

+Form

+Willow oaks are pyramid-shaped in their youth and rounded in their maturity.

-Willow oaks can grow moderately fast (height growth up to 60 cm a year), and tend to be conic to oblong when young, rounding out and gaining girth at maturity (i.e. more than 50 years).
+Willow oaks can grow moderately fast (height growth up to 60 cm a year), and tend to be conic to oblong when young, rounding out and gaining girth at maturity (i.e., more than 50 years).

+The largest willow oak was found in Northampton, VA, by students at Virginia Tech.
+The willow oak recorded was 106 ft tall with a circumference of 333 in.
+It was measured in 2004 and was recognized as the National Champion until 2024, when it was recognized as co-champion.
+As of October 2025, the champion willow oak is being removed due to extensive inner rot.

 Distribution and habitat

 The species is most common in the American south and eastern states.
 It can be found from Long Island Sound south to northern Florida, and west to southernmost Illinois, Missouri, Oklahoma, and eastern Texas.
 Its natural range extends into southeastern Pennsylvania and southern New Jersey.
 It has also historically been recorded as occurring in Lancaster, Bucks, Chester, Delaware, and Philadelphia counties, chiefly on wet sites, occasionally in drier, upland ones.
 Much of that area has been built over and developed since World War II, and the tree is now classified as endangered in the state.

 It is most commonly found growing on lowland floodplains, often along streams, but rarely also in uplands with poor drainage, up to 400 m in altitude.